Gencia/commandbox-awsimds/readme.md

 ## Usage

-Within any of the places where you can use system setting expansion (e.g server.json) reference the IMDS variable you wish to retrieve by prefixing the variable name with `awsimds` - e.g. to access the instanceId of the hose AWS EC2 instance, use `{awsimds.instanceId}`
+Within any of the places where you can use system setting expansion (e.g server.json) reference the IMDS variable you wish to retrieve by prefixing the variable name with `awsimds` - e.g. to access the instanceId of the hose AWS EC2 instance, use `{awsimds.instance-id}`

 Please note, value is cached on first lookup - so this is not currently suitable for referencing any IMDS values which may change through the application lifecycle.

 Any lookup failures will be caught, and replaced with the default value passed in (empty string if nothing passed explicitly).

-To set an explicit default value, use standard commandbox system expansion syntax - e.g `${awsimds.instanceid:No-AWS-Instance-Detected}`
+To set an explicit default value, use standard commandbox system expansion syntax - e.g `${awsimds.instance-id:No-AWS-Instance-Detected}`

 Any lookup failues will log a warning via logbox (*Unable to retrieve **settingName** from AWS IMDS - Are you running within an AWS Instance???*)